Home/Grains/Millet

 Savory Millet and Vegetable Stir-Fry

-A colorful and nutritious stir-fry featuring millet and a variety of fresh vegetables, perfect for a quick weeknight dinner.
+A vibrant stir-fry featuring millet and a medley of colorful vegetables, perfect for a quick and healthy meal.

 Ingredients